fannynabis/chameleon-documentation-en/seite_bearbeiten__module_anlegen.md

 You can click the button *Edit page* in the context menu of the navigation tree or search for the page via *Pages*.
 The latter description is usually faster: When you know the name of the page you don't have to click yourself through the navigation tree.

-In den Seitenvorlagen sind sogenannte Modul-Spots festgelegt.
-Dies sind Steckplätze, an die beliebige Module platziert werden können.
+~~In den Seitenvorlagen sind sogenannte Modul-Spots festgelegt.
+Dies sind Steckplätze, an die beliebige Module platziert werden können.~~

+So called module spots are defined in the page template.
+These are slots, where you can place any module.

 Über ***Funktionen*** können Sie ein neues Modul anlegen: